Is the Doctorate of Nursing Practice program right for you?

 Advanced Practice (MSN to DNP) students need only to complete the DNP core requirements, totaling 32-38 credit hours, to earn their DNP with a Family Nurse Practitioner specialization.

-Health Systems Leadership (BSN to DNP, or MSN to DNP) students will be required to complete 22 credit hours of Health Systems Leadership courses, in addition to the DNP core requirements, totaling 51-59 credit hours, to earn their DNP with a Health Systems Leadership specialization.
+Health Systems Leadership (BSN to DNP) students will be required to complete 22 credit hours of Health Systems Leadership courses, in addition to the DNP core requirements, totaling 51-59 credit hours, to earn their DNP with a Health Systems Leadership specialization.

 Graduate Programs (online)